✊ FREE LOLITA ✊

 Urge The Dolphin Company to Retire Lolita to a Seaside Sanctuary

-The global calls to release Lolita the orca from the world’s smallest and oldest orca tank, at the Miami Seaquarium, are stronger now than ever, as the park’s failure to provide animals with even the bare minimum necessary for their well-being for decades has come to light.
-Now, all eyes are on the facility’s soon-to-be new owner, The Dolphin Company, to retire Lolita to a seaside sanctuary.
+The global calls to release Lolita the orca from the world’s smallest orca tank, at the Miami Seaquarium, are stronger now than ever, as the park’s failure to provide animals with even the bare minimum necessary for their well-being for decades has come to light.
+Now, all eyes are on the facility’s new owner, The Dolphin Company, to move Lolita and the other dolphins languishing there to a seaside sanctuary.

-Lolita was violently torn away from her family over half a century ago.
+Lolita (whose given name is Sk’aliCh’elh-tenaut) was violently torn away from her family over half a century ago.

 She’s the last surviving orca of the more than 30 who were captured off the coast of Washington, and she’s still imprisoned at the Miami Seaquarium while the rest of her pod, including an orca believed to be her mother, swims free.